Z2gK/radiorpi3/README.md

 # Introduction

-This in-progress project aims to create an MPD-based internet radio player on Raspberry Pi 3, with functionalities similar to that of an actual radio.
-In its final state, the player will have an LCD display (HD44780U compatible) showing station information and remote control via infrared-red (IR) receiver.
+This in-progress project aims to create an [Music Player Daemon (MPD)](https://www.musicpd.org/) based internet radio player on Raspberry Pi 3, with functionalities similar to that of an actual radio.
+In its final state, the player will have an LCD display (HD44780U-compatible) showing station information and remote control via infrared-red (IR) receiver.

 We will implement three different clients, with each subsequent one increasing in level of complexity: